ShuaishuaiYuan/ShuaishuaiYuan.github.io/_pages/research.md

 * Extend simulations with first-principles accuracy to the device level at large scale and include many-body effects at small scale.
 * Advance computational work to gain predictive power and achieve results comparable to experiments.
-* Design quantum materials from atomic level
+* Design quantum materials from atomic level.
-* Build a bridge between model studies and ab initio calculations.
+* Bridge the gap between model studies and ab initio calculations.

 ---